 When it gets dark in the forest, it gets dark.
-No street lights, no porch lights, no car lights, just the light flickering from the stars, the moon, and their reflections in the ripples of the black lake.
+No street lights, porch lights, or car lights, just the light flickering from the stars, the moon, and their reflections in the ripples of the black lake.
 This, and the spotty internet in the wilderness, is the true definition of unplugging.
 Unplugging is one of the primary reasons to head out to Cottage Country’s Muskoka Region.
 The biggest city/town in Muskoka Region is Huntsville.

 Finding things to do in Huntsville Ontario is easy as Huntsville is one of Ontario’s most beloved four-season destinations, perfect for an Ontario weekend getaway.
 This town is a vibrant, vast, and wondrous playground that attracts visitors from every corner of the world to enjoy the serenity and warmth of a small community nestled amongst the lakes and trees overflowing from nearby iconic Algonquin Provincial Park.

 Subscribe to our YouTube Channel for more in-depth stories and interviews.